ROKAMETISM/Composition-Based-Practice-1/README.md

 enemy's collision area is used for both hurtbox and hitbox.
 Projectile (by player) : Layer 3 Mask 2
 projectile's collision area is used for hitbox only.
+XPdrop : Layer 4 Mask 1
+check if it actually touches the player.
+PlayerCollectionArea : Layer 5(?)
+Mask 4
+used for collecting things like XPdrop.
+Pulls things like magnet.

 Todo : seperate every hitbox and hurtbox into sibling Area2D nodes.
 🎮 Player Scene Example